newsdev/nyt-prb-scraper/README.rst

 -----

-The PRB engages in three different forms of review for a Guantanamo detainee's documents: An initial review, a file review and a full review.
+The PRB engages in three different forms of review for a Guantanamo detainee"s documents: An initial review, a file review and a full review.
 Technically, a fourth type, the subsequent full review, is available.
 To date, no subsequent full reviews have been posted.